 How to Network / Market / Advertise your Twitch stream

-Networking and marketing your channel is really important thing to start learning from the start.
+Networking and marketing your channel is a really important thing to start learning from the start.
 You definitely don’t want to end up being The Twitch streamers who spend years broadcasting to no one.
-For you i would suggest to get your hands up on Social Media accounts everywhere you just can.
+For you, I would suggest to get your hands upon Social Media accounts everywhere you just can.
 You don’t have to use all of them but it’s good to have for the future.
-Most important ones are: Discord, Twitter, Facebook and Instagram.
+The most important ones are: Discord, Twitter, Facebook and Instagram.

 Pro tip: Create a Discord channel from the start and share it with your viewers from the start.
 You start to gather more and more people in there and you can share your going live notifications, talk with your viewers and much more! 🙂

 You can, later on, start a Steam group and even become a YouTuber.
 Marketing is such a broad subject that i will cover quite a lot of things for that in future posts.
 So make sure to check out the Twitch Marketing section on the page regularly.